-- According to a Microsoft document, an administrator account or a locally logged in account is needed to view service status as of Windows 2003 SP1.
+- According to this Microsoft document, an administrator account or a locally logged in account is needed to view service status as of Windows 2003 SP1 (or newer presumably).
 Previous to that anyone that authenticated to the server could check the service status.

 - Execute Script Monitor

 - This monitor doesn't require any special permissions, although the resources you might try to access from within the script might.
 The monitor will run with the login credentials specified for the server that it is attached to.

 - File Sight Monitor